sethbern/CSJava/_sources/Unit1-Getting-Started/topic-1-4-assignment.rst

 In this lesson, you will learn about assignment statements and expressions that contain math operators and variables.

-You can use the |visualizer| for any of the coding problems in this unit.
-Copy and paste the code into the class definition.

 Assignment Statements
 ---------------------